lneely/lmtf/README.md

 `lmtf` seeks to solve these problems through:

-- Automatic, project-aware test discovery
+- Automatic, project-aware test discovery which does not
 - Support for both `ert` unit tests and custom tests
 - Ability to run all tests or a single test using an interactive user interface